-War at a Distance is the largest selection of work by pivotal German filmmaker Harun Farocki ever to be shown in Australia, featuring four film installations from the past decade.
+War at a Distance was the largest selection of work by pivotal German filmmaker Harun Farocki ever to be shown in Australia, featuring four film installations from the previous decade.
 Since the 1960s Harun Farocki has made filmic essays from found footage which explore the power and politics of the image.
 “My path” states Farocki “is to search for buried meaning and to clear the rubble covering the images.”

 Farocki draws his imagery from a variety of sources including found industrial, surveillance and military films, which he montages alongside new footage.
 In these carefully edited works, which combine film with text and voice-overs, Farocki creates precise juxtapositions that decode the technical, social and political implications of the image.